MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 The next time you login, the previously selected tenant and subscription is marked as the default with an asterisk (`*`) next to its number.
 This allows you to press <kbd>Enter</kbd> to select the default subscription.
-You can always type a different number to set a new default subscription.
+You can always type a different number to select a new default subscription.

 Commands run against the selected subscription by default.
-To change your active subscription, use the `az account set`.
+You can still use `az account set` to change your subscription from a command line at any time.
 For more information, see [How to manage Azure subscriptions with the Azure CLI](./manage-azure-subscriptions-azure-cli.md).

-Here are some feature guidelines to keep in mind:
+Here are some guidelines about the subscription selector to keep in mind:

 * The subscription selector is only available in 64-bit Windows, Linux, or macOS.
 * The subscription selector is only available when using the `az login` command.